-On the morning of 11 September 2001, 19 al-Qaeda terrorists hijacked four commercial passenger planes in the United States.
+On the morning of 11 September 2001, 19 Al Qaeda terrorists hijacked four commercial passenger planes in the United States.

-A few days later, US President George W Bush declared a 'War on Terror'.
 An invasion of Afghanistan was launched barely one month later, on 7 October 2001.
 American, British and Afghan United Front (Northern Alliance) forces were deployed to destroy al-Qaeda and remove the Taliban regime that had harboured the terrorist group in Afghanistan.